-- <14> Section 3.2.5.1: Windows does not verify that the message ID field is zero. - <15> Section 3.23.5.1: Message Windows does not verify that the message ID field verification.
-Implemented is zero. - <16> Section 3.4.5.1: KeyDictationWt is not supported in Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016.
-These operating systems 2008 R2. - <17> Section 3.6.5.1: Windows implementations do not verify that the message ID field is zeroencrypted flag is not set for payloads denoted as HDR in the payload exchange. - <18> Section 3.37.5.1: Message ID field verification.
-Implemented in Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016.
-These operating systems do does not verify that the message ID field is zeroset to one. - <19> Section 3.48.5.1: KeyDictationWt is supported only in Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016. - <18> Section 3.6.5.1: Encrypted flag verification is implemented in Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016.
-The Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 implementations do not verify that the encrypted flag is not set for payloads denoted as HDR in the payload exchange. - <19> Section 3.7.5.1: Message ID field verification is implemented in Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016.
-Windows Vista does not verify that the message ID field is set to one.
-Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 verify that the message ID field is one. - <20> Section 3.8.5.1: Encrypted flag verification is implemented in Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016.
-The Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 <20> Section 3.8.7.1: Windows implementations do not verify that the encrypted flag is not set for payloads denoted as HDR in the payload exchange. - <21> Section 3.8.7.1: Encrypted flag verification is implemented in Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016.
-The Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 implementations do not verify that the encrypted flag is not set for payloads denoted as HDR in the payload exchange. - <22> Section 3.10.4.1: It is possible for the cleartext SYN message to be received before the ESP SYN message.
+- <14> Section 3.2.5.1: Windows does releases do not verify that the message ID field is zero. - <15> Section 3.3.5.1: Windows does releases do not verify that the message ID field is zero. - <16> Section 3.4.5.1: KeyDictationWt is not supported in Windows Vista, Windows Server 2008, Windows 7, and Windows Server 2008 R2. - <17> Section 3.6.5.1: Windows implementations do not verify that the encrypted flag is not set for payloads denoted as HDR in the payload exchange. - <18> Section 3.7.5.1: Windows Vista does not verify that the message ID field is set to one. - <19> Section 3.8.5.1: Windows implementations do not verify that the encrypted flag is not set for payloads denoted as HDR in the payload exchange. - <20> Section 3.8.7.1: Windows implementations do not verify that the encrypted flag is not set for payloads denoted as HDR in the payload exchange. - <21> Section 3.10.4.1: It is possible for the cleartext SYN message to be received before the ESP SYN message.
 If this scenario occurs, a common practice for the server is to drop both messages, after which the client attempts to reconnect.
 This reconnection attempt will delay a connection by approximately three seconds.
 For inbound TCP connections where NAT-T is not enabled, Windows can be configured to decrypt the ESP SYN message and send it up the stack as if it were the cleartext SYN message.
 By taking this action, the client is not required to reconnect.
-This behavior is supported by Windows 8.1 with [MSKB-3023555] and by later clients, in addition to Windows Server 2012 R2 that havewith [MSKB-3023555], as well as Windows 10] and Windows Server 2016 support this behavior by later servers.
+This behavior is supported by Windows 8.1 with [MSKB-3023555] and by later clients, in addition to Windows Server 2012 R2 with [MSKB-3023555] and by later servers.

-<23> Section 4.3: Error codes.
-Implemented in Windows Vista, Windows Server 2008, Windows 7, Windows Server 2018 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016.
-22> Section 4.3: The Authenticated Internet Protocol logs the failure to the Security Event Log.
+<22> Section 4.3: The Authenticated Internet Protocol logs the failure to the Security Event Log.
 For more information about these codes, see [MS-ERREF].